-You will have the full resources of ACS available to support your work, as well as outside resources.
-This is a new product development role so your ultimate measure of success will be delivering the kind of value that attracts new members at every career level and in every market segment.
-Initially, you might focus your attention on underserved markets or high growth segments, as well as expanding the definition of who might self-identify as a “chemist.”
-Thanks to the reach and reputation of ACS, you and your team will have ready access to people and resources you need.
+You will manage three teams (industry, webinars, and awards) and have the full resources of ACS available to support your work, as well as outside resources.
+Your ultimate measure of success will be delivering the kind of value that attracts new members at every career level and in every market segment.
+Thanks to the reach and reputation of ACS, you and your team will have ready access to the people and resources you need.

 ACS’s mission is to advance the broader chemistry enterprise and its practitioners for the benefit of Earth and its people.
 Our vision is to improve people’s lives through the transforming power of chemistry.
 Our Membership & Society Services Division is responsible for recruiting, retaining, and recognizing membership.
 Developing and implementing programs, products, and services that support members is our most critical role.
 With more than 152,000 members worldwide, providing an integrated suite of benefits that meets current and potential member needs is critical to the future of the Society.
 The Department of Member Programs & Communities is composed of five staff teams: Industry Member Programs; Component & Career Services; Award and Member Recognition Programs; Virtual Programs; and Diversity Programs.